Broken Garage Door Spring

 Garage door springs work hard and can store a lot of energy and force.
 As a result, this makes them dangerous in the hands of untrained professionals.
 Injuries resulting from improper handling of springs are all too common.

-Have a professional replace your springs!
+Always have a professional replace your springs!

 It’s not worth the risk.
 Always call a professional garage door repair service like Sawtooth Garage Doors so you get springs replaced safely.